Refresh Rate Test

 How does a browser measure refresh rate?

-It times how often the browser can paint a new frame with requestAnimationFrame, which is capped at your display's refresh rate.
-The frame interval converts directly to Hz.
+It times how often the browser can paint a new frame with requestAnimationFrame.
+Your display caps that rate, and the frame interval converts directly to Hz.

 Why is my reading a little below my rated Hz?